sparktsang/sparktsang.github.io/_posts/preach.md

 I understood their business model instantly.
 The Business School was a well-oiled machine for monetizing belief.
 They didn't lack students; they lacked instructors.
 They had a captive audience, and they needed a rotating cast of gurus to sell new gospels to.
 My system, with its unique, quantifiable logic, was a perfect new product for their lineup.
 This time, I thought, it would be different.
 This was not about enlightenment; this was business.
 At least, we shared a language.

 The negotiations began.
 He started with a 50/50 split, inflating his own value as a master of networking.
 I pushed back.
 Perhaps because the Business School saw my potential, his stance softened.
 He started asking me for investment advice.
-He finally agreed to a 65/35 split in my favor.
+He finally agreed to a 65/35 split in my favour.
 It felt like a small victory.
 Things seemed to be on track.

 But in the marketplace of narratives, trust is a currency that can be devalued in an instant.
-The partnership unraveled in a series of small, almost banal betrayals.
+The partnership unravelled in a series of small, almost banal betrayals.
 Just before our first trial seminar, he announced, last minute, that he had to give 5% of our split to a psychologist friend who had "helped him a lot".
 The logic wasn't business; it was personal obligation.
 The foundation of our trust began to crack.

 Then came his "stress tests".
 He started challenging the very core of my system, not with reasoned arguments, but with the thoughtless platitudes of the common man.
 "How can you know, the world is so big?"
 "You've never seen what it's like inside an investment bank."
 "How can you call your system world-class?"
 "I'm just telling you what a normal person would think."